Mark James Music Lessons

-I have a music education degree with over 40 years of experience teaching kids, teens and adults private piano, guitar, clarinet, and saxophone lessons including 16 years teaching at Vanguard University.
+I'm a full-time music instructor.
+I have a music education degree with over 40 years of experience teaching young children, teens, and adults including 16 years teaching at Vanguard University.

 Private instruction allows me to tailor the course to match the goals, interests, and learning pace of the individual student.